srivishnu65/M2-Embeded_ProjectGoal/1_Requirements/README.md

 2. We can use it in the  Industries, Shopping Malls etc.

 ## Who:
-1. This Device can be used by anyone, It is easy to use .
+ This Device can be used by anyone, It is easy to use .

 ## When:
-1. This project is used for recording time in sports.
+ This project is used for recording time in sports.

 ## How:
-1.Atmel AVR ATMega328P microcontroller SPI peripheral to communicate with the Maxim MAX7219 chip is used.
+ Atmel AVR ATMega328P microcontroller SPI peripheral to communicate with the Maxim MAX7219 chip is used.
 The AVR ATmega328P SPI peripheral will be configured as a master and Maxim MAX7219 as the SPI device slave.